paypal/PayPal-PHP-SDK/sample/README.md

 ===================

 This sample project is a simple web app that you can explore to understand what the payment APIs can do for you.
-To try out the sample, run `composer update` from the samples folder and you are all set.
+To try out the sample, run `composer update --no-dev` from the samples folder and you are all set.

 The sample comes pre-configured with a test account but in case you need to try them against your account, you must